cjy513203427/intersystems-objectscript-class-diagram-view/README.md

 ## Keyboard Shortcuts

-- `Ctrl+Alt+U`: Generate class diagram for the currently open `.cls` file
+- `Ctrl+Alt+U`: Generates a class diagram for the currently open `.cls` file

 ## Extension Settings

 This extension contributes the following commands:

-* `intersystems-objectscript-class-diagram-view.generateClassDiagram`: Generate a class diagram for the selected file or folder
+* `intersystems-objectscript-class-diagram-view.generateClassDiagram`: Generates a class diagram for the selected file or folder
+* `intersystems-objectscript-class-diagram-view.generateIntersystemsClassDiagram`: Generates a class diagram using IRIS server information

+This extension contributes the following settings:

+* `intersystems-objectscript-class-diagram-view.server.host`: IRIS server host
+* `intersystems-objectscript-class-diagram-view.server.port`: IRIS server port
+* `intersystems-objectscript-class-diagram-view.server.namespace`: IRIS namespace
+* `intersystems-objectscript-class-diagram-view.server.username`: IRIS server username
+* `intersystems-objectscript-class-diagram-view.server.password`: IRIS server password

 ## Known Issues

-- **External Library Navigation**: Unable to navigate to intersystem objectscript library definitions through click interactions
+- **Navigation to external libraries**: No ability to navigate to InterSystems ObjectScript library definitions through click interactions
-- **Subclass Generation**: Missing functionality to generate subclass diagrams for the current class
+- **Subclass generation**: Missing functionality to generate subclass diagrams for the current class
-- **Large Project Performance**:
+- **Performance for large projects**:
-  - Generating diagrams for large folders via right-click may experience significant delays
+  - Generating diagrams for large folders using right-click can have significant delays
-  - Generated webview/SVG for large projects lacks smooth zoom functionality and proper scaling
+  - Generated webview/SVG for large projects lacks smooth zooming functionality and proper scaling

-Please report any issues on the GitHub repository.
+Please report any issues in the GitHub repository.

 ## Contributing

 Contributions are welcome!
-Please feel free to submit a Pull Request.
+Feel free to submit a pull request.

 ## License